top of page

 Picture11.png

-The goal is to develop advanced drug delivery systems to transport anticancer drugs to tumours for improved therapeutic outcome and reduced side effects, and to develop tools for cancer early diagnosis.
+The goal is to develop advanced drug delivery systems (current focus is on lipid nanoparticles for RNA drug delivery) to transport anticancer drugs to tumours for improved therapeutic outcome and reduced side effects, and to develop tools for cancer early diagnosis.

 Representative publications: